unicorn-wg/tcpinc-dtls/README.md

 # Contributing

-This is a personal draft.
+This is a personal draft, it's not official.

 1. The best way to provide feedback (editorial or design) and ask questions is sending an e-mail to either the authors or the [TCPINC mailing